 You can only have one active Peace Corps Volunteer application, so choose a position that best fits your skills and interest.
 You have the opportunity to tell us if you’d like to be considered for other openings and more about the ones that interest you most!
 See application process

-Volunteers will conduct workshops/farmer field schools for farmers on a variety of agricultural and agribusiness topics.
-Agriculture topics may include: soil conservation, composting, green manures, soil improvement techniques, crop rotation and organic agriculture, adequate use of agrochemicals, specific crop information, integrated pest management, seed selection and, testing of new seed varieties.
-Agribusiness topics may include: basic business management, strategic planning, marketing, money management, farm planning, legal status for farmer organizations, post-harvest management methods, preservation of harvested products, value-added products and product quality among others.
-Volunteers commonly support any number of the following crops with their farmers: rice, corn, beans, yucca (cassava), plantains, bananas, and coffee among others.
+Volunteers will conduct training/farmer field schools for community members on a variety of topics.
+Agriculture topics may include: soil and water conservation, composting, green manures, soil improvement techniques, crop rotation and organic agriculture, adequate use of agrochemicals, specific crop information, integrated pest management, seed selection and, testing of new seed varieties, post-harvest management methods, preservation of harvested products, value-added products and product quality among others.
+Volunteers commonly support any number of the following crops with their farmers: rice, corn, beans, yucca (cassava), plantains, bananas, vegetables, coffee and cacao.

 • Bachelor of Arts/Bachelor of Science degree in any field